fabiodellanna/docsify-poc/docs/README.md

 * A5 format (148 × 210 mm): only available for Domestic Parcels, Express and Solutions
 * Format FE (window envelope): only available for Letters with barcode (BMB) domestic and international

-#### 8.2.1 Recipient’s address – maximum number of address lines (concerns the “GenerateLabel” request)
+#### 8.2.1 Recipient’s address – maximum number of address lines (concerns the "GenerateLabel" request)

 The number of address lines that can be printed on an address label is limited because there is a limited amount of space on the labels.
 Depending on the selected format, the selected basic service, the number of address fields and, if applicable, the delivery instructions (ZAW) or free text, not all address lines can be printed.

 ##### Rules when exceeding the maximum amount of address lines

 When the maximum permitted amount of address lines is exceeded, address lines are omitted from the address label in the order below.
-This only applies to address lines from the “Recipient” address block and – if applicable and permissible – for free text:
+This only applies to address lines from the "Recipient" address block and – if applicable and permissible – for free text:

 1. Title (Title) is omitted
 2. Address suffix (AddressSuffix) is omitted